Vaiņode air base Infrastructure

 Riga Central Market hangars

-At the time of the creation of the Riga Central Market, it was one of the most modern markets in the world.
-It was based on the metal construction of the hangars of the German army airships of the First World War.
-The author describes the preconditions for the construction of the Riga Central Market and the scope of construction works, making it one of the largest buildings after the war in Latvia and one of the most modern markets in the world.
+At the time when Riga Central Market was built, it was one of the most modern markets in the world.
+It was built using the metal structures of the German army airship hangars of World War I as a basis.
+The author describes the prerequisites for the construction of Riga Central Market and the scope of the construction work, making it one of the most ambitious structures in post-war Latvia and one of the most modern markets in the world.

 The story of Cīrava airfield